Swim bladder: Evolution

 Swim bladders are evolutionarily closely related (i.e., homologous) to lungs.
 The first lungs originated in the last common ancestor of the Actinopterygii (ray-finned fish) and Sarcopterygii (lobe-finned fish and the tetrapods) as expansions of the upper digestive tract which allowed them to gulp air under oxygen-poor conditions.
-In the Actinopteri (ray-finned fish minus the bichirs) the lungs evolved into a swim bladder (secondary absent in some lineages), which unlike lungs that bud ventrally, buds dorsally from the anterior foregut.
-Coelacanths have a "fatty organ" that have sometimes been referred to as a swim bladder, but is structurally different and have a separate evolutionary history.
+In the Actinopteri (ray-finned fish minus the bichirs) the lungs evolved into a swim bladder (secondary absent in some lineages), which—unlike lungs, which bud ventrally—buds dorsally from the anterior foregut.
+Coelacanths have a "fatty organ" that has sometimes been referred to as a swim bladder, but it is structurally different and has a separate evolutionary history.

 In 1997, Farmer proposed that lungs evolved to supply the heart with oxygen.
 In fish, blood circulates from the gills to the skeletal muscle, and only then to the heart.
 During intense exercise, the oxygen in the blood gets used by the skeletal muscle before the blood reaches the heart.
 Primitive lungs gave an advantage by supplying the heart with oxygenated blood via the cardiac shunt.
 This theory is robustly supported by the fossil record, the ecology of extant air-breathing fishes, and the physiology of extant fishes.
 In embryonal development, both lung and swim bladder originate as an outpocketing from the gut; in the case of swim bladders, this connection to the gut continues to exist as the pneumatic duct in the more "primitive" ray-finned fish, and is lost in some of the more derived teleost orders.
 There are no animals which have both lungs and a swim bladder.

-As an adaptation to migrations between the surface and deeper waters, some fish have evolved a swim bladder where the gas is replaced with low-density wax esters as a way to cope with Boyle's law.
+As an adaptation to migration between the surface and deeper waters, some fish have evolved a swim bladder where the gas is replaced with low-density wax esters as a way to cope with Boyle's law.

-The cartilaginous fish (e.g., sharks and rays) split from the other fishes about 420 million years ago, and lack both lungs and swim bladders, suggesting that these structures evolved after that split.
-Correspondingly, these fish also have both heterocercal and stiff, wing-like pectoral fins which provide the necessary lift needed due to the lack of swim bladders.
-Teleost fish with swim bladders have neutral buoyancy, and have no need for this lift.
+The cartilaginous fish (e.g., sharks and rays) split from the other fishes about 420 million years ago and lack both lungs and swim bladders, suggesting that these structures evolved after that split.
+Correspondingly, these fish also have both heterocercal tails and stiff, wing-like pectoral fins which provide the necessary lift needed due to the lack of a swim bladder.
+Teleost fish with swim bladders have neutral buoyancy and thus have no need for this lift.